-- 160. A person will remain a transitional resident until the earliest of the following: - The end of the 48th month after the month in which they acquired a permanent place of abode in New Zealand or satisfied the 183-day rule (ignoring the backdating rule in s YD 1(4)), whichever is earlier. - The day before they stop being a New Zealand resident. - The date on which they stop being a transitional resident because they elect not to be one (under s HR 8(4) or (5)). - 161.
+- 162. A person will remain a transitional resident until the earliest of the following: - The end of the 48th month after the month in which they acquired a permanent place of abode in New Zealand or satisfied the 183-day rule (ignoring the back-dating rule in s YD 1(4)), whichever is earlier. - The day before they stop being a New Zealand resident. - The date on which they stop being a transitional resident because they elect not to be one (under s HR 8(4) or (5)). - 163.
+Because transitional residence may run until the end of the 48th month in which the person acquired a permanent place of abode in New Zealand or satisfied the 183-day rule (ignoring the back-dating rule), in some situations a person may be a transitional resident for considerably longer than 48 months.
+For example, if a person arrives in New Zealand on 1 January 2024 and does not have a permanent place of abode in New Zealand until 1 August 2024, their transitional residency (assuming they meet all the requirements) would run from 1 January 2024 to 31 July 2028, a period of 55 months.
+This is because the person would satisfy the 183-day rule on 2 July 2024 (their 184th day of presence in New Zealand).
+The last day of the 48th month after the month in which the person's non-residence period ends (July 2024) is 31 July 2028. - 164.
 A person can elect not to be a transitional resident by notifying the Commissioner of this, effective from a date the person nominates.
 This could be done when filing a tax return or by sending a message through MyIR.
-As noted at [156], if a person who is eligible to be a transitional resident applies for Working for Families tax credits (including Best Start), this is treated as an election for both the person and their spouse or partner not to be a transitional resident. - 162.
-There has been some uncertainty about when transitional residence ends if it ends due to a person (or their spouse or partner)10 applying for Working for Families tax credits.
+As noted at [158], if a person who is eligible to be a transitional resident applies for Working for Families tax credits (including Best Start), this is treated as an election for both the person and their spouse or partner not to be a transitional resident.

+165. There has been some uncertainty about when transitional residence ends if it ends due to a person (or their spouse or partner)10 applying for Working for Families tax credits.
 The Commissioner considers that in these circumstances transitional residence ends the day before the date their Working for Families tax credit application applies from (that is, the date from which they are eligible for the tax credit).
 This is based on the words in s HR 8(5) that the application is treated "for the period of the application" as a notice of election for the person (or their spouse or partner) not to be a transitional resident.
-This is illustrated in Example | Tauira xx18 below.
+This is illustrated in Example | Tauira 18 below.